Faulik/djoini/README.md

 # Djoini

-DJsOnINI is a implimentation of ActiveModel pattern and a fixture loader for json and ini formats.
+DJsOnINI is a implementation of ActiveModel pattern and a fixture loader for json and ini formats.
 It implement's only a little part of pattern, so isn't usable in serious applications.

 Thing's that are implemented:
 - Djoini::Base class to inherit from